IIT-EnergySystemModels/openTEPES/doc/md/Characteristics.md

   > The objective is to evaluate future needs for generation and storage, and for electricity, hydrogen, and heat networks.
 The main results are the guidelines for the future structure of the generation, storage, and transmission systems.
   >
-  > It represents a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years),
+  > It is a decision support system for defining the **integrated generation, storage, and transmission resource planning** (IRP, GEP+SEP+TEP) of a **large-scale electric system** at the tactical level (i.e., time horizons of 5-20 years),
-  > defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for several future years**.
+  > defined as a set of **dynamic investment decisions for generation, storage, and (electricity, hydrogen, and heat) networks for multiple future years**.
 It is a tool for energy system planners to support the energy transition toward a **decarbonized, reliable, and affordable energy system**.
   > The user predefines the expansion candidates, and the model determines the optimal decisions among them.

 - **Two-stage stochastic optimization** problem that includes binary generation, storage, and (electricity, hydrogen, and heat) network investment/retirement decisions; generation operation decisions (commitment, startup, and shutdown decisions are also binary); and electric line-switching decisions.